 If your staff does any community outreach, marketing or social media, they could use this time to help grow your practice and network on your behalf.
 Or, they might want to brush up on customer service or communication skills.
 They might even use the time to learn more about your industry, trends in treatments or discover conferences that you could attend.
 The possibilities are endless.
 Virtually any task is going to be more helpful to your bottom line and fulfilling to your staff than being stuck making the same scripted phone calls day in and day out.

-Most offices have realized the importance of reminding patients of their appointments.
+Most offices have realized the importance of reminding patients of their appointments, whilst others have taken further steps to get a modernized reminder system.
 In today’s busy world, it’s a necessity.
 Otherwise, no-show rates would continue to skyrocket.

-However, an automated reminder system does more than just remind patients that they have an appoint with your office.
+An automated reminder system does more than just remind patients that they have an appointment with your office.
 They’re also a valuable tool to build rapport, increase patient satisfaction, keep treatment plans on track and aid your office staff in doing the work that they’re best suited to do.
+Request a free live demo from Weave to dive deeper into how reminder systems can keep your office full of patients.